AI4Bharat/indicnlp.ai4bharat.org/content/pages/indictrans.md

 IndicTrans is a Transformer-4X model trained on samanantar dataset.
 Two models are available which can translate from Indic to English and English to Indic.
 The model can perform translations for 11 lanaguages: Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.

+### Update 05-06-2021

+The Indic-Indic model is now available for download

 ### Update 30-04-2021

 The models are now available for download